Omnidirectional type inference for ML: principality any way: Overview

-Polymorphic methods can be translated into ordinary methods that carry a \emph{polytype}: a boxed type scheme $\tapoly \ts \av$ that can be explicitly unboxed at use sites.
-The purpose of the annotation variable $\av$ will be explained shortly.
-Boxed polytypes are considered to be (mono)types, enabling impredicativity.
-We write $\epoly[\ts] \e$ to box a term $\e$ with the scheme $\ts$, and $\einst \e$ to unbox a polytype, instantiating it.
+Polymorphic methods can be translated into ordinary methods that carry a \emph{\polytype}.
+A \polytype is a \emph{boxed} type scheme $\tpoly \ts$ that must be explicitly unboxed at use sites.
+The syntax of \polytypes is given in \cref{fig:polyml-syntax}.
+We write $\epoly[\ts] \e$ to box a term~$\e$ with the scheme $\ts$, yielding an expression whose type is the \polytype $\tpoly \ts$.
+Since polytypes are boxed, they cannot be be freely instantiated, unlike ordinary type schemes.
+An expression~$\e$ of a \polytype $\tpoly \ts$ must first be unboxed using the construct $\einst \e$ before it can be typed at any instance $\t$ of $\ts$.
+Because they are boxed, polytypes can be treated as regular (mono)types, thereby enabling impredicativity.